Updated Mar 16, 2026 § For Kids

 GizmoWatch plans run $10/mo on Verizon, but you’re signing a two-year contract.
 There’s a $35 activation fee.
 If you cancel early, expect an early termination fee.

-Cost Component Gabb Watch 3 (2-yr plan) Gabb Watch 3 (no contract) Gizmo Watch 3
+Side-by-side: Gabb Watch 3 (2-yr plan), Gabb Watch 3 (no contract), and Gizmo Watch 3.

-On pure monthly cost, the GizmoWatch wins.
-At $10/mo it’s the cheapest ongoing plan.
 But you’re locked into Verizon for two years.
 If you switch carriers or your kid outgrows the watch in 8 months, you’re stuck.
 The Gabb Watch’s no-contract option costs more per month but lets you cancel any time without penalty.

-If you're already a Verizon family, adding a GizmoWatch line is straightforward and the $10/mo plan is hard to beat.
-But if you're on T-Mobile or AT&T, the Gabb Watch is your only option here.
+If you’re already a Verizon family, adding a GizmoWatch line is easy and the $10/mo plan is hard to beat.
+But if you’re on T-Mobile or AT&T, the Gabb Watch is your only option here.

-GPS Tracking and Location Accuracy
+How Does GPS Tracking Accuracy Compare?

 Both watches use GPS combined with Wi-Fi and cellular positioning to track your kid’s location.
 In my testing across suburban neighborhoods and a school campus, both watches reported location within about 50-100 feet accuracy, which is typical for wrist-worn GPS devices.

-The Gabb Watch uses a multi-carrier network, which sometimes gives it a slight edge in areas where Verizon’s signal is weaker.
 In our neighborhood, both watches updated location every 2-3 minutes during normal use.
 During an SOS event, both switch to rapid updates.

 Gabb Watch 3 and Gizmo Watch 3 side by side showing GPS tracking screens